ourhimalayas/txt/content/gettr/README.md

 Jason #Miller (@JasonMillerinDC) conseiller et porte-parole de Donald #Trump, aujourd’hui président du réseau social #GETTR, était ce matin sur le fauteuil de Livre Noir.
 Entretien passionnant à venir prochainement.
 ![img](https://media.gettr.com/group45/getter/2021/12/14/15/4dfb5844-4f33-e1f7-c67e-fd1c67bd8d6f/out.jpg)

 ---

-`@miles 12/14/2021 4:25 PM (UTC)`

-Dec 14, 2021 Breaking news: Mr. Miles Guo's latest single “HCoin to The Moon”has topped the Billboard World Digital Songs Sales Chart for two consecutive weeks, creating not only the best personal result for all of Mr. Guo's singles, but also the best result for non-professional singers in the world's most authoritative music charts, and yet another historical miracle for Chinese people in the world music scene that has never been seen before!
-Thanks again to all the fellow fighters of the New Federal State of China around the world, we proved to the world with our own actions the power and determination of our unity to take down the CCP!🎉🎉🎉🎉🎉🎉🎉🙏🙏🙏🙏🙏🙏🙏<br/><br/><br/>https://gnews.org/1754721/

----